prakharjain3/SERC/Chapter 1.md

 ## Introduction

-Hence, in this thesis, we scope our research area within the context of IoT systems and see how the results can be generalized to other modern software systems.
+In this thesis, we scope our research area within the context of IoT systems and see how the results can be generalized to other modern software systems.

 ### 1.1 Architecting IoT Systems: The Challenges